TABLE OF CONTENTS

 (b) No agent, employee, representative or subcontractor of GPTW will be or be deemed to be the employee, agent, representative or subcontractor of Company.
 None of the employer-paid benefits provided by Company to its own employees, including but not limited to workers’ compensation insurance and unemployment insurance, are available from Company to GPTW or to GPTW’s employees, agents, representatives or subcontractors.
 GPTW agrees to provide workers’ compensation insurance for any person utilized by GPTW to perform services under this Agreement and to pay all applicable social security taxes, unemployment compensation taxes, income taxes and other employer taxes and contributions required by any federal, state or local law with respect to GPTW or to persons utilized by GPTW to perform services under this Agreement.

-13.7 Use of Names/Logo.
-Company may request permission for the use of the GPTW logo, and in doing so, should request to fill out and complete the “Use of Great Place to Work® Institute Materials Consent Agreement” (the “GPTW Material Consent Form”) downloadable at GPTW-Material-Consent-Form.doc.
-Company understands that it is subject to all rules and guidelines set forth in the GPTW Material Consent Form, the GPTW Intellectual Property Usage Policy at https://greatplacetowork.com.sg/gptw-intellectual-property-usage-policy/, the GPTW Brand Identity Policy at https://greatplacetowork.com.sg/gptw-brand-identity-policy/ and the GPTW Brand Usage Guide at INSERT LINK HERE which govern the usage of the Great Place To Work LOGO®.
+13.8 Use of Names/Logo.
+Company may request permission for the use of the GPTW logo, and in doing so, should request to fill out and complete the “Use of Great Place to Work® Institute Materials Consent Agreement” (the “GPTW Material Consent Form”) downloadable at www.greatplacetowork.com/images/GPTW-Material-Consent-Form.doc.
+Company understands that it is subject to all rules and guidelines set forth in the GPTW Material Consent Form, the GPTW Intellectual Property Usage Policy at www.greatplacetowork.com/GPTW-Intellectual-Property-Usage-Policy and the GPTW Brand Identity Policy at www.greatplacetowork.com/GPTW-brand-Identity-Policy.
 GPTW may include Company’s name on a client list, unless notified otherwise in writing by Company.

-13.8 Legal Fees.
+13.9 Legal Fees.
 If any action at law or in equity is necessary to enforce or interpret this Agreement, the prevailing Party will be entitled to reasonable attorneys’ fees, costs and necessary disbursements in addition to any other relief to which such Party may be entitled.
 It is agreed that GPTW in-house counsel will be billed at $650/hr.

 ABOUT OUR METHOLOGY